samsonw/wp-grid-archives/readme.txt

 == Description ==

 *Grid Archives* offers a grid style archives page for WordPress, just put "[grid_archives]" in your Post or Page to show the grid-style archives.

+The default config will display all posts in every categories.
+To display posts under one specific category, input [grid_archives category="Category name"] instead.

 View [live demo](http://blog.samsonis.me/archives)